aMAAmina/aMAAmina/README.md

 - [WellSecure](https://github.com/aMAAmina/WellSecure) - capstone project with MentorMeXGoogle cybersecurity track
 - [pokemon-pipeline](https://github.com/aMAAmina/pokemon-pipeline) This a one day hackathon project with Arkx (data pipeline)
 ## 💡 About Me
-I’m a software engineer, passionate about cybersecurity & cloud for now!
+I’m a software engineer, passionate about cybersecurity & data for now!

 <!---
 aMAAmina/aMAAmina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.